desivar/infografia/README.md

 Seek Divinely Appointed Sources: Guiding users to rely on trustworthy sources like the Holy Spirit, scriptures, and prophets.

+Interactive Design

-Interactive Design: The page includes several interactive elements to enhance the user experience:
+The page includes several interactive elements to enhance the user experience:

 Clickable Cards: Tapping on the principle cards reveals a modal with more detailed information.